Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Culver AND ITS FLOWING WELL

-The town was ddecided to utilize the spring which broke through the surface of the steer at the depot last week by piping it to a point east of the Wolford building and constructing a cement watering through for public use.
+The town was decided to utilize the spring which broke through the surface of the street at the depot last week by piping it to a point east of the Wolford building and constructing a cement watering trough for public use.

 The water is like that which flows from the artesian wells along the lake shore, slightly impregnated with iron. - May 27, 1909